CM-32 armoured vehicle: CM-33

-Base variant, with 40mm grenade launcher and 7.62mm machine gun mounted in a remote weapon station.
+Base variant, with 40 mm grenade launcher and 7.62mm machine gun mounted in a remote weapon station.
 In service as of 2014.
 A total of 378 CM-32 and CM-33 have been produced.

 CM-34

 Four prototype vehicles passed primary pre-mass production testing in October 2014.

 The CM-34 participated, alongside the CM-32, in the 35th annual Han Kuang Exercise armed with a Mk44 Bushmaster II.
 The Taiwanese military expects to produce 284 CM-34s.
 It is in service as of 2019.
 In August 2020, 21 more vehicles were ordered for the Taiwanese military police.

-Taiwanese ceramics manufacturer HCG (和成欣業) will supply the vehicle's armor.
+Taiwanese ceramics manufacturer HCG (和成欣業) will supply the vehicle's ceramic external armour.

 Cloud Leopard II M2 prototype

 Taiwan’s Ministry of National Defense (MND) exhibited a prototype of the next-generation 8×8 Cloud Leopard II armoured vehicle development in public for the first time at the 2019 Taipei Aerospace & Defense Technology Exhibition.

-It is expected that the prototype will be able to configurate into a mortar platform, a self-propelled howitzer and a Mobile Gun System(105mm gun).
+It is expected that the prototype will be able to configurate into a mortar carrier platform, a self-propelled howitzer and a fire support platform with a 105 mm gun, similar to U.S Army's M1128 mobile gun system.